The cornerstone of the feminist approach to domestic violence is known as the ‘Duluth Model’, which is often illustrated as follows:

 “… the Duluth model essentially views all female transgressions as being self-defensive in nature (even against children!) and can be attributed either to previous victimization by a male or to an allegedly oppressive “patriarchy” (Dutton and Corvo, 2007)”

 I would urge you to take a moment now to read Jason Dale’s detailed and insightful commentary.
+The quote below has been attributed to Ellen Pence (Wikipedia).

 Setting the record straight on Duluth (6 February 2017)